 - Retirement account withdrawal strategies

-While we are not tax preparers, we can coordinate with your tax professional in Vancouver, WA to help you understand the tax considerations of major planning decisions.
+We are not tax preparers, but we collaborate with your tax professional in Vancouver, WA to help you evaluate the tax impact of important planning choices.

 - Account beneficiaries are aligned with your stated objectives